 Posted on May 11 2017

-There are so many places that you can get a dress shirt at.
-If you own a plethora of dress shirts, you’ll know that bad dress shirts don’t last long at all.
-They feel cheap, are less comfortable, have tonnes of loose stitching, and wear out really quickly.
-So how do you determine if what you’re buying is actually high quality?
+There are so many places that you can pick up a dress shirt these days but it doesn't take long to notice that the cheaper the dress shirts the quicker it ends up in the landfill.
+Furtermore, they feel cheap, are less comfortable, have tonnes of loose stitching, and wear out really quickly.
+So how do you determine if what you’re buying is actually better quality?
 Here are some areas that you can look at to figure it out.

 Check the Collar

-If the collar on your shirt is a fused collar (A collar that has an interlining sandwiched between two fabrics), it should have some rigidity and a bit of a bounce when you press down on it.
-Poor quality dress shirts will feel limp like thin cardboard.
+If the collar on your shirt is a quality made collar, it should have some rigidity and a bit of a bounce when you press down on it.
+Similar to suiting if a shirt collar or cuff is glued and not stitched it will feel limp like thin cardboard and end up curling up on you after not too long.
 Make sure to look carefully at the stitching around the edges of the collar too.
 The stitching should be neat, straight, clean, and symmetrical.

 Most high quality business shirts come with their own collar stays too.
 This is a sign that the business cares about the little details of the shirt.
 When you button up the shirt, it should also retain a natural curve around your neck.